College of the North Atlantic

 The remaining two credits may be selected from 2000 level courses in the above noted subject areas or from Science 1206.

-Note: It is important that CAS Transition students who intend to enroll in the CAS Transfer program check course requirements for their intended post-secondary plans.
-It is strongly recommended that CAS Transition Certificate students complete:
+Essential English II, it is strongly recommended that College Transition students who intend to enroll in the CAS Transfer program check course requirements for their intended post-secondary plans.
+It is strongly recommended that College Transition Certificate students complete:

 i.
 Math Fundamentals MA1040